optbot/quotepuller/README.md

 - In test mode the service will write quote data to a special `optionsTst` database.

+#### Troubleshooting
+If the service isn't working despite seemingly successful installation, the required python libraries probably didn't get installed correctly.
+Starting with `numpy`, verify that you really can import the modules listed in `requirements.txt` when using the `quotepuller` virtual environment.
+If not, do `sudo su`, activate the virtual environment, install everything needed by hand, then `chown` the virtual environment directory as specified in `setup.js`.

 ### Code conformity
     $ jshint lib test
     $ jscs .